Implementing the Safe Schools Declaration in West and Central Africa

 To enhance community ownership, Plan International and its partners have translated the Safe Schools Declaration into local languages for audiences in Burkina Faso, Mali, and Niger.

 In West and Central Africa, school closure due to insecurity between June 2024 and 2025 have affected 3.013 million children, up from 2.8 million the previous year.
-This fuels long-term inequality and psychological trauma.
+This fuels long-term inequality and psychological distress.
 Attacks and occupation of schools also heighten the risk of child recruitment, exploitation and gender-based violence.

-School destroyed by an armed non-state group in Niger. © Plan International
+Attacked school in Niger. © Plan International

 Plan International is a strong advocate of the Safe Schools Declaration in the West and Central Africa region.
 The declaration is an inter-governmental political commitment to protect students, teachers, schools, and universities from attack and occupation.
 In West and Central Africa, Plan International has promoted the endorsement of the Declaration, the creation of technical committees that coordinate its implementation, as well as the development of action plans at national, regional and community level.